Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 In this section we will describe the perturbation scheme we will use to define various version of Lagrangian Floer cohomology.
 For exact Lagrangian submanifolds with Legendrian boundary we get an induced perturbation scheme for the Legendrian boundary that will allow us to define a simpler version of the Chekanov-Eliashberg algebra which is isomorphic to it in case the Legendrian is simply connected.

 Let $X$ be a Weinstein manifold and let $L\subset X$ be an exact Lagrangian submanifold with Legendrian boundary $\Lambda$.
 We assume that $\Lambda$ is embedded but allow $L$ to be a several component Lagrangian with components that intersect transversely.
 Assume that the components of $L$ are decorated with signs and write $L^{+}$ and $L^{-}$ for the union of the components decorated $+$ and $-$, respectively.
 We will use specific families of Morse functions to shift Lagrangian and Legendrian submanifolds off of themselves in order to relate holomorphic curve theory to Morse theory, and to perform Floer cohomology calculations without Hamiltonian perturbations.
+Before we discuss the details of this we recall some general results for Morse flow trees.